cmd-HMN/practice_models/house_pricing/ReadMe.md

     jupyter lab
     ```

-4. Open and run the desired notebook from notebooks like -> `titanic_model.ipynb`
+4. Open and run the desired notebook from notebooks like -> `house_pricing.ipynb`

 ---

-## Next Steps

-- Improve the model with hyperparameter tuning and advanced feature engineering.
-- Experiment with additional algorithms and techniques.
-- Document learnings and progress as I advance in the field of AI and Data Science.

----

 ## Acknowledgments

-- [Kaggle](https://www.kaggle.com/) for the Titanic dataset.
+- [Kaggle](https://www.kaggle.com/) for the Housing Price dataset.
 - The creators and contributors of **scikit-learn**, **Matplotlib**, **Seaborn**, and **JupyterLab** for their amazing tools.

 ---